Do You Need a Permit to Replace Your Roof?

 When applying for a Bathroom Remodel permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Providence County may vary slightly from municipality to municipality, standard US zoning dictates that: Bathrooms must have either an operable window of a minimum size or a mechanical exhaust fan vented directly to the exterior of the house, not into the attic.
+Key code points for a Bathroom Remodel in Providence County: Bathrooms must have either an operable window of a minimum size or a mechanical exhaust fan vented directly to the exterior of the house, not into the attic.

 Estimated processing time in Providence County: 2 to 4 weeks.